What is Treetop Adventure?

 How safe is the equipment?

-We use the world's most advanced full-body harness safety system and the course is monitored and guided by trained staff.
-Both the course and staff training meet ACCT standards, the world's leading organization focused specifically on the challenge course industry.
+We use a full-body harness safety system and the course is monitored by trained staff.

 Does the equipment fit everyone?